 Celebrating National Nurses Day this year has special significance, after the amazing contributions and sacrifices of nurses across the country during an unprecedented time.
 National Nurses Day is at the end of National Nurses Week, which begins each year on May 6 and goes through…Read more

-Is It Safe to Board Cruise Ships Again?
-Your Questions About Post-Pandemic Cruising Answered
+Is It Safe to Cruise Now?
+Your Questions About Boarding a Cruise Ship Post-Pandemic Answered

 fter headlines were made by COVID-19 outbreaks onboard cruises at the start of the pandemic, the cruise industry has been reeling.
 Now in the spring of 2021, with vaccination rates steadily increasing, many are wondering, “Is it safe to cruise now?”
 “When will cruises open back up?”Read more

 Spring Walking Workout: Tips for Beginning an Outdoor Walking Practice for Health

 This spring, getting out of the house for some new experiences has taken on a whole new meaning in many of our lives.
 As the weather warms up and more places are open, the spring walking workout can be a perfect opportunity to start up a walking practice for health and wellness.Read more